 Our business is organized into two reportable operating segments.
 Peregrine is engaged in the research and development of targeted products for the treatment of cancer and viral infections using monoclonal antibodies.
-Avid is engaged in providing contract manufacturing of biologics and related services to biopharmaceutical and biotechnology businesses.
+Avid is engaged in providing contract manufacturing services for Peregrine and outside customers on a fee-for-services basis.

-The accounting policies of the operating segments are the same as those described in Note 2.
+The accounting policies of the operating segments are the same as those described in Notes 1 and 2.
 We primarily evaluate the performance of our segments based on net revenues, gross profit or loss (exclusive of research and development expenses, selling, general and administrative expenses, and interest and other income/expense) and long-lived assets.
 Our segment net revenues shown below are derived from transactions with external customers.
 Our segment gross profit or loss represents net revenues less the cost of sales.
 Our long-lived assets consist of leasehold improvements, laboratory equipment, and furniture, fixtures and computer equipment and are net of accumulated depreciation.